-Continuing the collaboration initiative between iFishIENCi Project partner MATE Aquaculture Institute (part of the MATE University) Magyar Agrár- és Élettudományi Egyetem, and AquaBioTech Group for exchange of knowledge towards the next generation of aquaculture professionals, ABTG RDI team member Natalie Panasiak, was hosted at the Hungarian University of Agriculture and Science’s Department of Environmental Toxicology (Institute of Aquaculture and Environmental Safety) under the mentorship of Dr. Csenki-Bakos Zsolt and his colleagues.
+Continuing the collaboration initiative between iFishIENCi Project partner MATE Aquaculture Institute (part of the MATE University) Magyar Agrár- és Élettudományi Egyetem, and AquaBioTech Group for exchanging knowledge about the next generation of aquaculture professionals, ABTG RDI team member Natalie Panasiak, was hosted at the Hungarian University of Agriculture and Science’s Department of Environmental Toxicology (Institute of Aquaculture and Environmental Safety) under the mentorship of Dr. Csenki-Bakos Zsolt and his colleagues.

-She participated in an intensive 2 weeks traineeship from the 12th-26th of June, that focused on fish care and husbandry, species-specific facility maintenance and biosecurity, breeding selection and schedules, and early life stage rearing, egg disinfection, microscopy staging and imaging, and dichlorination protocols for fish toxicological studies.
+She participated in an intensive two-week traineeship from the 12th-26th June, focussing on fish care and husbandry, species-specific facility maintenance and biosecurity, breeding selection and schedules, early life stage rearing, egg disinfection, microscopy staging and imaging, and dichlorination protocols for fish toxicological studies.

 What is iFishIENCi?

-iFishIENCi – Interlligent Fish Feeding through Integratio of ENabling technologies and Circular principle
+iFishIENCi – Intelligent Fish Feeding through the Integration of Enabling technologies and the Circular principle

 iFishIENCi is an EU Horizon 2020 project bringing together 16 partners in a transdisciplinary effort towards making genuine improvements to aquaculture management and practices.
 The overall goal of the iFishIENCi project is to provide new intelligent monitoring and feeding technologies to support ambitious but sustainable growth for the European aquaculture industry.